 By Derek Tweel, director of operations for Murphy’s Pharmacies in PEI.

-We recently overhauled our policy and procedures to ensure they are clear, effective, and actually put to use.
+We overhauled our policy and procedures to ensure they are clear, effective, and actually put to use.
 Here are some tips based on our experience:

 Do your homework.
 Find out about the occupational health and safety regulations for violence in the workplace in your province.
 Then search online for good examples of workplace policies.